Last Updated on January 25, 2022 by

 When newborns are born, they either have no hair or have enough hair to cover their heads.
 They will, however, lose all of their hair throughout the first six months of their life as they mature.
 After that, the hair can re-grow, but it will have a different texture and color than before.

-However, there is no scientific proof that cutting a child’s hair causes it to grow quicker.
+However, there is no scientific proof that cutting a child’s hair causes it to grow quickly.
 When you trim and clean up the rough ends of their hair and shape and style it, you make it look thicker, and, as a result, you notice the growth more.
 Some children’s hair may come back fast after a clean shave, while others can take several months.

 Adults

 It’s a whole different story for adults.
-Given that hair grows at a rate of 1-2inch each month.
+Given that hair grows at a rate of 1-2 inches each month.
 So, if you follow all of the recommendations, you should be able to accomplish an astounding 3 inches every month, or 10-12inches per year.
 However, hair growth varies from person to person and is affected by factors such as climate.

 Furthermore, hair grows endlessly.
 It would be difficult to track for a year.
 Hair grows in varying amounts and at varied rates in different regions of the body.
-The scalp hair, for example, grows a one-half inch every month.
+The scalp hair, for example, grows one-half inch every month.

-And if certain factors favor you, then you are aiming for the height 12 inches growth.
+And if certain factors favor you, then you are aiming for the height of 12 inches growth.
 But as you struggle to grow your hair after a clean shave.
-Your hair takes turns several phases to grow -adding inches, pausing in the resting stage, and making room for new hair growth by entering the shedding phase.
-This whole cycle is unique as you are; there’s no one-size-fits-all answer.
+Your hair takes turns in several phases to grow -adding inches, pausing in the resting stage, and making room for new hair growth by entering the shedding phase.
+This whole cycle is as unique as you are; there’s no one-size-fits-all answer.

 Ethnicity may also play a role, with Asian hair growth demonstrating faster hair growth.
 Furthermore, different environments will factor in the growth rate.
 For example, if you spend time in a stressful environment within that year, your hair growth may come to a standstill.